 In accordance with SFAS No. 142, goodwill amortization was discontinued as of December 31, 2001.
-There was no cumulative effect of a change in accounting principle upon adoption.
+There was no cumulative effect of a change in accounting principle upon adoption, as there was deemed to be no impairment in the carrying value of goodwill or other identifiable intangibles.